 The marvelous Nate Treme recently created a rules-light role-playing game called Tunnel Goons as part of his amazing Eternal Caverns of Urk.* A few days ago he announced Goon Jam, a call for people to hack his game.
 To help, Nate offered up a text-only version to help people get started.

-I've been "called" lately to design something fun that isn't combat or violence focused.
+I've been inspired lately to design something fun that isn't combat or violence focused.
 My first response to the Goon Jam was to use this opportunity to scratch that elusive itch.
 So let's take a quick look at what there is to hack in Tunnel Goons and what kinds of games it might support.

 |Bounty from Nate's Patreon|

-In a nutshell, you divide three points between three classes and select three items to add to your inventory.
-In Tunnel Goons the classes are Brute, Skulker, and Erudite.
+In a nutshell, you divide three points between three modes and select three items to add to your inventory.
+In Tunnel Goons the modes are Brute, Skulker, and Erudite.
 When you try something you roll 2d6, add the points from your relevant mode and a point for each relevant item.
 Your inventory can get up to ten items in it before it starts imposing a penalty on your Brute and Skulker rolls.
 Sometimes tests are merely succeed/fail; other times you are fighting enemies and difference between the difficulty score of the enemy and your roll is the damage you do (or take).
 Damage reduces the enemy's difficulty, so that there is a death spiral kind of mechanic.
 Each hit makes the next attack easier to land and makes higher damage more likely.

 So what is there to hack?
-Without changing the basic rules – and I think not changing those too much is in the spirit of the challenge – you have the three classes, the equipment list, and whatever flavor text you add to work with.
+Without changing the basic rules – and I think not changing those too much is in the spirit of the challenge – you have the three modes, the equipment list, and whatever flavor text you add to work with.

 Is That All?Yeah, I think so.
 Modes and items are the core of the game.
 You could bolt on other stuff, but ...
 I guess I would caution against adding mechanics of a different kind.
 If you find yourself adding other kinds of dice or a roll-low mechanic, you are getting away from the heart of the original.
+Of course there's flavor, but why talk about that?
+Your hack idea is your flavor.
+The title you give your game, the words you use for the modes, any named equipment, etc. It's all flavor (as well as sometimes being mechanical).

 For my money, the equipment list is a wide-open space for tinkering.
 After all, who says it has to be equipment?
 It could be spells, stunts, assets, or just about anything you can draw on in a situation for a dice bump.